paulross/PythonExtensionPatterns/doc/sphinx/source/introduction.rst

 ------------------------------------

 The ability to write C code and link it to the Python runtime has played a huge part in Python's success story.
-Much of the stdlib, and third party packages like ``numpy`` gives C like performance with Python's simple interface.
+Much of the CPython standard library, and third party packages like ``numpy``, gives C like performance with Python's simple interface.
 This gives the reference implementation, CPython, huge power and ease of use.

 However the downside is that it becomes very difficult to create *alternative* implementations of the Python language and, who knows, these might be faster, use less memory or have better parallelism.
-This is because any alternate implementation must work the thousands of CPython C extensions out there, with all their quirks, to have any chance of being compatible with existing code.
+This is because any alternate implementation must work with the thousands of CPython C extensions out there, with all their quirks, to have any chance of being compatible with existing code.

 Python C extensions will be around for a long time.